CaseyHofland/docfx-unitypackage/README.md

 - To add a custom logo and favicon to the generated website, add a file called `logo` and `favicon` inside the `Documentation~/images/` folder.
 The recommended logo height is 50px.
 - When you don't have a `TableOfContents.md` in your `Documentation~`, the manual will be created without a table of contents.
 This may be preferrable for single-page documentation.
 - [Unity's per-package metadata](https://docs.unity3d.com/Packages/com.unity.package-manager-doctools@2.1/manual/package-metadata.html), the values you can override in `projectMetadata.json`, are different from [DocFX's per-package metadata](https://dotnet.github.io/docfx/docs/template.html?tabs=modern#template-metadata).
+- Currently, `config.json` does nothing and preprocessor directives are not generated.

 If there are any other changes not listed here, please [open an issue][issues-url] to propose it be added to the docs.